 LINE 16.
 Enter the ordinary gain or (loss) from Part II of Federal Form 4797.
 Adjust for any basis difference due to differences in Arkansas and federal depreciation.
 The \$3,000 capital loss limit does not apply.

 LINE 17.
 Use this line to report taxable lump-sum distributions, annuities, and regular IRA distributions.
 Include early withdrawal of IRA distributions in your gross income on this line.
 List only the amount of withdrawal and attach the Federal schedule showing the tax on premature distribution.
 Enter ten percent (10%) of the tax from the Federal schedule 5329, Part I and Part II, on Line 41.
-If you received a distribution Averaging Schedule (AR1000TD), list the total distribution received in 2003.
-See AR1000TD to determine if you qualify to use the averaging method.
+If you received a distribution which does not qualify for the Lump-sum Distribution Averaging Schedule (AR1000TD), list the total distribution received in use the averaging method.
 Attach 1099-R(s).